TRAC-BITS-PILANI/blog/_posts/2021-07-20-Astrometry.md

 |:--:|
 | *An explanation for Right Ascension and Declination[^1]* |

 Close to the turn of the 16th century, Hans Lippershey submitted a patent for a device that can be used “for seeing things far away as if they were nearby”.
 And it was this device that continues to be used to date, known as the telescope.
 Ratified in design by Galileo Galilei, Sir Issac Newton, and Laurent Cassegrain, this is the instrument that revolutionized observational astronomy.
-On the one hand, you have all this brilliant data.
-On the other, you have this very jealous apprentice who was thirsty for more.
-He felt his advance in society was being blocked by this powerful nobleman.
-A dose of mercury in his banquet supper and Brahe was no more.
-Kepler took all of Brahe’s data and proposed the famous laws of planetary motion.
+And it was not just the visible spectrum.
+When other types of electromagnetic radiation were discovered, it didn't take too long to see that there were extraterrestrial sources of these radiation as well.
+Soon came a range of telescopes covering the entire spectrum, from the lengths of the radio and infrared all the way to X-ray and even gamma ray telescopes.

 Let’s take another interlude to explain the concept of parallax.
 Parallax is the difference in the apparent position of an object viewed along two different lines of sight.
 A quick demonstration is when you close either eye and notice that the images are different.
 Different orbital positions of the Earth cause some confusion in measurements, but it can very simply be resolved when you factor in parallax.
 Parallax is so vital to our understanding of the motion of objects in the sky; we often take measurements of celestial objects when we are at opposite ends of the Earth’s orbit to determine the body’s distance along with its position.